johnscode/claudius-saas/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:4000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/(landing)/page.tsx`.
 The page auto-updates as you edit the file.

-## Learn More
+## Todo

-To see the original tutorial:

-- [Build A SaaS AI Platform](https://www.codewithantonio.com/projects/ai-saas) - Antonio Erdeljac's original next13-ai-saas tutorial

-To learn more about Next.js, take a look at the following resources:
+Note that this is a work in progress.

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- reskin - colors and fonts
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- remove rest of OpenAI code
+-